 In a food processor, blend dates, manna, lemon juice/zest, and oil until a sticky dough forms.
 Note: depending on how wet your manna is, you may not need the oil, or you may need more for the right consistency.
 Add hemp seed, collagen, ginger, greens powder, and half the coconut, giving it a short whirl to incorporate.

 Transfer mixture to a large bowl with the rest of the coconut and fold in by hand – you should have a sticky dough that is firm enough to work with your hands.
 Note: the mixture may need 30 mins in the refridgerator to achieve this.
 If consistency feels right, start rolling the mixture into small balls.
 Dust with some extra greens powder or roll in extra coconut, then place in the fridge or freezer to firm up.

 Store in fridge or freezer and take out as required.
 These pack well in a small mason jar or container for a quick energy boost at work, the gym, or school.
-A serving is approximately 2 Tbsp-sized balls.
+A serving is approximately two 1 Tbsp-sized balls.

 Consider switching it up!
 Try apricots instead of dates, matcha green tea instead of greens powder, etc.!